-Lien vers les tableaux de données probantes et la liste des références
+Lien vers les tableaux de données probantes et la liste des références (en Anglais)

-Definition of functional assessment: Standardized or non-standardized method of evaluating a person’s ability to perform basic self-care activities (such as dressing, grooming, personal hygiene, feeding, functional mobility and communication) and instrumental activities of daily living (including meal preparation, home management, communication activities, financial management, shopping and community living skills).
+Comprehensive assessment of a patient’s cognitive and functional status conducted within the first few days following a stroke is essential to guide the development of individualized care plans.
+These assessments should be conducted using a standardized approach with validated tools.
+Areas of evaluation should include a person’s ability to perform basic self-care activities (such as dressing, grooming, personal hygiene, feeding, functional mobility and communication) and instrumental activities of daily living (including meal preparation, home management, communication activities, financial management, shopping and community living skills).